KBlackMeow/ShadowProxy/README.md

 # Password will be generated when config.yaml created
 password: a9a139419a60a98db6ffde10b50e4a52

-# Enable https in auth service. server.key and server.crt are name of key and ssl crt.
+# Enable https in auth service. 'server.key' and 'server.crt' are file name of ssl key and ssl crt.
 authssl: false

 # Enable fillter function